 Over the March long weekend in Adelaide, WOMADelaide returns again to the green oasis of Adelaide’s stunning Botanic Park.
 WOMADelaide is one of Australia’s iconic festivals and is an award-winning celebration of the very best of the World of Music, Arts & Dance.

-Joining Marley is the darling of modern folk, singer-songwriter Laura Marling from the UK.
+Darling of modern folk, singer-songwriter Laura Marling from the UK will also be performing at WOMADelaide.
 Winner of the 2011 Brit Awards for Best British Female Solo Artist and Best New Artist at the 2011 NME awards, Marling has gone on to release seven studio albums.
 Her maiden performance at WOMADelaide will be a stripped-back solo set.

 Also confirmed is ‘the King of Samba Rock’, Jorge Ben Jor.
 One of the biggest stars of Brazilian music, Jorge Ben Jor became a global sensation in 1963, with the release of his first album and the smash hit Mas Que Nada.
 His smooth and distinctive mix of samba with Bossa nova, funk, pop and rock placed him at the forefront of the ‘jovem guarda’ (young guard) and ‘tropicalia’ (tropical-psychedelia) movements.